David (Bernini)

 David is a life-size marble sculpture by Gian Lorenzo Bernini.
 The sculpture was one of many commissions to decorate the villa of Bernini's patron Cardinal Scipione Borghese – where it still resides today, as part of the Galleria Borghese.
-It was completed in the course of seven months from 1623 to 1624.
+It was completed in the course of eight months from 1623 to 1624.

 The subject of the work is the biblical David, about to throw the stone that will bring down Goliath, which will allow David to behead him.
 Compared to earlier works on the same theme (notably the David of Michelangelo), the sculpture broke new ground in its implied movement and its psychological intensity.

 Background

 Between 1618 and 1625 Bernini was commissioned to undertake various sculptural work for the villa of one of his patrons, Cardinal Scipione Borghese.
 In 1623 – only yet 24 years old – he was working on the sculpture of Apollo and Daphne, when, for unknown reasons, he abandoned this project to start work on the David.
 According to records of payment, Bernini had started on the sculpture by mid–1623, and his contemporary biographer, Filippo Baldinucci, states that he finished it in seven months.

 David was Scipione Borghese's last commission for Bernini.
 Even before it was finished, Bernini's friend and protector Maffeo Barberini was elected pope, as Pope Urban VIII.